 It seems that some players in the judicial system, and the public consuming daily news, had decided early on just who committed this brutal murder.
 Things like evidence, and a trial, would be merely a formality.
 According to accounts, Amanda’s treatment in police custody used the oldest if not the kindest of methods.
 If we yell at you about your guilt, hour after hour after hour while police take shifts but you have to sit and take it, we’ll finally wear you down, you’ll finally collapse and say anything.
 Amanda remembers that as the strangest nightmare of all.

-Finally, there are the sharp, irrational turns in the Italian justice system–a conviction, an acquittal, followed by a conviction, followed by…an acquittal, from the equivalent of the Supreme Court, presumably the end of it.
+Finally, there are the sharp, surprising turns in the Italian justice system–a conviction, an acquittal, followed by a conviction, followed by…an acquittal, from the equivalent of the Supreme Court, presumably the end of it.
 But if you were traveling on the prison roller-coaster, either Know or Sollecito, you’d be worn thin by the multi-year process.
 It was confusing, so many changes of course, back and forth.

 For all of the drama that stretched on for years, it was never that subtle a case, never that much complexity from the standpoint of forensic science, or witness evidence, or anything else.
 But there was enough emotion and raw mass-media appeal to make up for all the substance that just didn’t exist.